 - Choose a Bible theme and ask the children to go on a scavenger hunt to find objects that remind them of the Bible story, or theme.
 Or ask them to find five objects that remind them of God's love for them, etc. - Choose a Bible story and create a scene from the story in your home.
 Create an Israelite tent under a table covered with sheets, use construction toys to design King David's palace, or use coloured card to create a miniature scene of the lost sheep in an old shoebox. - Jesus is the light of the world.
 Go on a hunt to find as many different kinds of lights in your home as you can.
 When you find a light discuss what 'illumination' that kind of light can throw on our understanding of Jesus as the Light of the World, and our own responsibility to be lights in a dark world. - Look through a magazine and tear out a few good adverts as examples.
-Use them to help inspire you as you design posters to advertise God, prayer, heaven, etc. - Go through the alphabet and make a list of words that describe God's character, His actions, or are God's different names.
+Use them to help inspire you as you design posters to advertise God, prayer, heaven, etc. - Go through the alphabet and make a list of words that describe God's character.
+His actions, or are God's different names.
 See if you can find at least 100.
-(It's not very by tearing, folding, crumpling etc. Then try and guess what each person has created.
-Discuss what each of the Bible stories represented tells us about God's love. - Make simple stick puppets and act out a Bible story. - Choose1 or 2 chapters from Proverbs.
+(It's not very hard!)
+Or use the alphabet and list things you want to thank God for.
+See if you can find another 100 things! - Give each person a piece of paper and ask them to create something from a Bible story by tearing, folding, crumpling etc. Then try and guess what each person has created.
+Discuss what each of the Bible stories represented tells us about God's love. - Make simple stick puppets and act out a Bible story. - Choose 1 or 2 chapters from Proverbs.
 Let each person choose one text and create a mime, picture, cartoon, mini story, poem etc to illustrate their text.
 See if the others can guess which text inspired their creation.
 What wisdom does this proverb offer your lives today?